 To stress test their portfolios, our operating companies use state of the art, industry recognized tools, including geospatial capabilities, to monitor and quantify risk exposures.
-On a regular basis, our operating companies scrutinize the appropriateness of these models and tools to ensure they are fit for purpose due to the changing risk landscape due to physical climate change.
-In many cases, after careful analysis and monitoring of scientific studies, climate data, historical trends and future expectations, our operating companies will make accommodations and allowances to capture the ever-changing risk map.
 Additionally, many perform scenario analysis of climate related risks including suggested scenarios from government bodies such as the Bank of England Climate Biennial Exploratory Scenario (CBES).
 These scenarios are also used to calculate the Climate Value at Risk to quantify the size of loss attributed to climate related financial risks by comparing scenarios in which climate change is present versus climate change not being present.